animal-tree/Writing-stuff/Stuff18-Proof-overview.md

 In other words, qualia are distinguishable in the domain of observers in Qualia.

-Notice there is no contradiction to this in the definition of equivalence or Qualia/qualia or the function of $\mathrm{I}$.
+Notice there is no contradiction to this in the definition of equivalence or Qualia/qualia or the function of $o = \mathrm{I}$.